 - Link to your students’ work on Twitter.
 In your tweet include the hashtag #comments4kids.
 Chances are others will see this tweet and leave feedback for your students!
 Also, be sure to search for #comments4kids and leave your own feedback for others.

 - Use a QR code to link to digital creations.
 Create codes by pasting the URL into goqr.me (after first selecting the type as URL).
-Scan QR codes using the i-nigma app or webqr.com.
-Since QR codes link to any URL, recordmp3.org or the Croak.it app make it easy to record a narration and paste the URL into goqr.me.
-Learn lots more about QR codes by watching Tony’s video.
+Scan QR codes using the i-nigma app or the-qrcode-generator.com/scan.
+Create QR codes at goqr.me.
+Making lots of codes?
+Try the bulk QR code generator at qrexplore.com Learn lots more about QR codes by watching Tony’s video.

 - Upload digital files to Dropbox and share the link.
 The copied link can be put on your website, tweeted, and/or pasted into a QR code.